HEADACHE AND MIGRAINE: differences, causes, and natural remedies to feel better

 How can we find relief when and if symptoms occur?

-Many people opt for medication when they have headache or migraine, but there are also natural remedies.
+Many people opt for medication when they have headaches or migraines, but there are also natural remedies.
 Let’s see what they are:

 · Willow Bark Extract can be found in capsule form and as a chewable bark at most health food stores.